BahmanTahayori/nuts-ml/README.rst

 - `Documentation <https://maet3608.github.io/nuts-ml/>`_
 - `Code <https://github.com/maet3608/nuts-ml>`_

-**nuts-ml** is data pre-processing library for for (GPU/deep) machine learning that provides common pre-processing functions as independent units, so called 'nuts'.
+**nuts-ml** is a data pre-processing library for GPU based deep learning that provides common pre-processing functions as independent, reusable units.
-Nuts can be freely arranged to build complex data flows based on chained iterators that are efficient, easy to read and easy to modify.
+These so called 'nuts' can be freely arranged to build data flows that are efficient, easy to read and modify.

 The following example gives a taste of a **nuts-ml** data-flow that trains a network on image data and prints training loss and accuracy